ExaDigiT/Documentation/index.rst

 ====================================

 ExaDigiT is a digital twin of supercomputers and their thermal infrastructures.
 It offers insights into operational strategies, "what-if" scenarios, as well as elucidates complex, cross-disciplinary transient behaviors.
 It also serves as a design tool for future system prototyping.
 It combines telemetry and simulations, providing a virtual representation of physical systems.
 It supports planning, construction, and operations, offering value in decision-making, predictive maintenance, and system efficiency.
-In design stages, digital twins can evaluate energy efficiency, virtually prototype cooling systems, and model network performance.
-During operations, they aid in predictive maintenance and operational optimization.
+In design stages, it can evaluate energy efficiency, virtually prototype cooling systems, and model network performance.
+During operations, ExaDigiT aids in predictive maintenance and operational optimization.

 ExaDigiT is built on an open software stack (Modelica, SST Macro, Unreal Engine) with an aim to foster community-driven development, we have formed a partnership with national supercomputer centers (ORNL, LLNL, LANL (USA), PAWSEY (Australia), LUMI (Finland), CINES/GENCI (France) , CINECA (Italy), ...) around the world to develop an open framework for modeling supercomputers.